-If you are eligible for health coverage from your employer, but are unable to afford the premiums, some States have premium assistance programs that can help pay for coverage.
-These States use funds from their Medicaid or CHIP programs to help people who are eligible for employer-sponsored health coverage, but need assistance in paying their health premiums.
+If you are eligible for health coverage from your employer but cannot afford the premiums, some States have premium assistance programs to help pay for coverage.
+These states use funds from their Medicaid or CHIP programs to help people eligible for employer-sponsored health coverage but need assistance paying their health premiums.

-If you or your dependents are already enrolled in Medicaid or CHIP and you live in a State listed below, you can contact your State Medicaid or CHIP office to find out if premium assistance is available.
+If you or your dependents are already enrolled in Medicaid or CHIP, and you live in a State listed below, you can contact your State Medicaid or CHIP office to find out if premium assistance is available.